Objectives

 There is no shame in copying musicians that you like.
 It’s how everybody learns to play, and before long you will be modifying your vocabulary on the fly.
 This will enable you to sound more like yourself, and less like a knock off David Gilmore.

-“That sounds great, but I can’t figure out Smoke On The Water by ear, never mind a Hendrix lick.”
+The response I often get in response to this is “That sounds great, but I can’t figure out Smoke On The Water by ear, never mind a Hendrix lick.”

 This is a perfectly justifiable response, and it’s the reason lick packs and books exist.
 If you ear isn’t developed to the stage where you can work out things by ear yet you can use a preexisting lick repository to acquire vocabulary from.
-A Google search for blues licks (or whatever style you are interested in) will return hundreds of results that you can use as sources of new vocabulary.
-To save you some effort I having included five licks in the lesson pack for this lesson, which you can find at the bottom of this post.

 Now that you understand why vocabulary is so important, lets look at how to get the most out of it.
-How you structure a sentence matters, so to does how you structure you phrases in a solo.
+How you structure a sentence matters, so to does how you structure your phrases in a solo.

 The place to start is with a motif.
 Start with a single phrase and use it as a motif.
 This phrase becomes the hook for your solo.

-However playing the same phrase over and over is probably not going to stay very interesting for very long, so now it’s time to deviate from that motif.
+Playing the same phrase over and over is probably not going to stay very interesting for very long, so now it’s time to deviate from that motif.

 You don’t have to stick to a strict call – response structure.
 For example you can play the call multiple times and then respond.
 There are lots of ways you can structure a solo using this idea, the only limits are your imagination.
 As with most things music.
 So long as it sounds good, it is good.